 There is level access from the pedestrian street into the museum.
 Two sets of automatic doors lead into the shop area and Welcome Desk.
 To access the museum from the shop there is a small flight of stairs or a lift.
 If the lift is too small or out of order there is an external ramp leading to the original front door of the museum which can be used on request.
 Please ask a member of staff about this.

 Lifts and stairs provide access to the ground and first floors.
-The lift has a voice announcer and Braille indicators.
+The lift has a voice announcer.
 All floors have level access and are predominately a carpet surface.

 Padded benches and chairs with backs and arms are situated throughout the museum.